2022IsHere/Embedded-linux/lab2/Compilation_process_and_libraries.md

   - Build-time library (in VM)
   - Run-time library (in raspi)
   - Debug library (in VM)
 - Glibc library is downwards compatible.
-Can you be sure that executables built on this setup and target Debian Bullseye will run on
+Can you be sure that executables built on this setup and target Debian Bookworm will run on
-  - Debian Bookworm (glibc version 2.36)?
+  - Debian Bullseye (glibc version 2.31)?
   - Debian Buster (glibc version 2.28)?
-- What do you need to do with development setup, if you
-  - upgrade the target to Debian Bookworm?
-  - downgrade the target to Debian Buster?

-Reflection: What are benefits of cross-development setup?
+Reflection: What are the key benefits of cross-development setup?